Today: 9:00 AM - 6:00 PM

 A: Yes, the DoSeum will send you an email confirming your online registration.
 Please check your spam folder and inbox for the email confirmation.
-If you applied for a scholarship, please lookout for an email from Jessica Thompson.
+If you applied for a scholarship, you will receive an email communication.

 Q. Does my child need to be in the age range of the camp?

 A. Yes.
 All campers must be in the age range of the camp by the first day of camp.
 For example, your child must be 5, 6, or 7 years old by the first day of camp to be in a 5-7 camp.
 They cannot be 8 or older.
 Our camps are specifically designed for the age ranges associated with them, so we thank you for your understanding.
 If there is a developmental delay that necessitates a different level of curriculum, please contact us.
 If a child is accidentally registered in a camp that they are not in the correct age range, the Education team reserves the right to place the child in the correct camp or remove the child from camp, with no refund.

 Q. Do 3-4 year olds need to be potty trained?